-The Businesses participate in the Lockheed Martin cash management system, under which all cash is received and all payments are made by Lockheed Martin.
+Prior to the Transaction, the Businesses participated in the Lockheed Martin cash management system, under which all cash is received and all payments are made by Lockheed Martin.
 All transactions between the Businesses and Lockheed Martin have been accounted as settled in cash at the time such transactions were recorded by the Businesses.
 In 1996, cash flows reflect the purchase of the Loral Acquired Businesses.